-Though I’m new to the language, it is obvious that understanding vectors in R programming is an essential part of learning the language.
-This post is going to touch on some of the basics of vector implementation in R and examples of useful functions such as
+Understanding vectors in R programming is at the core of learning the language.
+In this post, I’ll touch on some of the basics of vector implementation in R and examples of useful functions such as

-Official documentation on basic vectors in R can be found here https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Simple-manipulations-numbers-and-vectors
+The official documentation for vectors in R can be found here https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Simple-manipulations-numbers-and-vectors

 All Variables in R are Vectors

 Basically, all variables in R are vectors.
 This is validated by using the

 This demonstrates that even a simple integer is represented as a vector:

 A simple way to create a vector with multiple members is by using the combine function.

 > NumericVector <- c(78, 99, 1, -55, 22)

 78 99 1 -55 22